Sculpture + Sanctuary: ‘Theaster Gates: The Gift and The Renege’

 Change always comes at a cost, and more often than people realize, it is a human cost.
 At the height of urban renewal, the development of neighborhoods and highways throughout the United States destroyed thousands of black communities.
 It ebbs and flows with the movement of populations between neighborhoods as people are priced or forced out and displaced, and it is a practice that continues to this day.

-In Theaster Gates: The Gift and The Renege, organized by Senior Curator Ryan N. Dennis and on view at the Contemporary Arts Museum Houston (CAMH) through October 20, 2024, the museum highlights the visible and unobserved dynamics at play within the community of Freedmen’s Town in the Fourth Ward of Houston.
+In Theaster Gates: The Gift and The Renege, co-curated by Senior Curator Ryan N. Dennis and Executive Director Hesse McGraw, and on view at the Contemporary Arts Museum Houston (CAMH) through October 20, 2024, the museum highlights the visible and unobserved dynamics at play within the community of Freedmen’s Town in the Fourth Ward of Houston.

 The exhibition also serves as part of a layer of Rebirth in Action, a multiyear collaboration between CAMH and Houston’s Freedmen’s Town Conservancy, which has cultivated artist residencies, fellowships, and exhibitions.